Fredelik/The-Ultimate-Submodipack/THE ULTIMATE SUBMODIPACK.md

 ## Creatures and Exploration

 - [SockFauna](https://www.nexusmods.com/subnautica/mods/2346?tab=files)

+  > New creatures to discover

 - [The Silence](https://www.nexusmods.com/subnautica/mods/1455?tab=files)

+  > Adds a new leviathan

 - [Rising Waters](https://www.nexusmods.com/subnautica/mods/1734?tab=files)

+  > Adds a few revamped biomes as well as new creatures

 - [Deeper Waters](https://www.nexusmods.com/subnautica/mods/1750?tab=files)

+  > A sequel to Rising Waters with more creatures and biomes

 - [Bloop and Blaza](https://www.nexusmods.com/subnautica/mods/1604?tab=files)

+  > Adds two new leviathan

 - [De-Extinction](https://www.nexusmods.com/subnautica/mods/640?tab=files)

+  > Adds a bunch of new creatures inspired by un-used concept arts

 - [Return of the Ancients](https://github.com/ArchitectsOfTheUnknown/ReturnOfTheAncientsDemo/blob/main/return-of-the-ancients.md)

+  > Adds a **huge** surprise

 - [SockBiomes](https://www.nexusmods.com/subnautica/mods/2361)

+  > Biomes to go alongside Sockfauna

 - [Failing Ecosystem](https://www.nexusmods.com/subnautica/mods/1700?tab=files)

+  > A Compilation of small new biomes

 - [CrashFish Cluster](https://www.nexusmods.com/subnautica/mods/1752?tab=files)

+  > A new biome in the void

 - [The Eternal Abyss](https://www.nexusmods.com/subnautica/mods/1765?tab=files)

+  > A new mysterious biome

 - [Remnants of Life](https://www.nexusmods.com/subnautica/mods/1721?tab=files)

+  > More abandoned bases as well as a new biome

 - [We Are Murderers](https://www.nexusmods.com/subnautica/mods/2416?tab=files)

   > Adds new logs with more lore